docker/docs/engine/admin/logging/fluentd.md

 ### fluentd-buffer-limit

 The amount of data to buffer before flushing to disk.
-Defaults the amount of RAM available to the container.
+Defaults to the amount of RAM available to the container.

 ### fluentd-retry-wait